Datavisualiatie-UGent/project-dv24-7/docs/index.md

 ## Cards: A short introduction

 <div>
-In magic the gathering, cards are the essential building blocks of the game.
+In Magic: The Gathering, cards are the essential building blocks of the game.
 Each card contains a whole range of information.
 Each part of the card will be explained here.
 </div>
 <br>